briannesbitt/nesbot.com/readme.md

 ## How do I?

+### Bundle assets

+To generate the posts file, compile the less and minify/combine the js run the following command from the project root.

+`php bundle.php`

+> This command is run on every page load when in local (development) mode.

 ### Add a post

 * Create a new file in `views/posts/` with a format of `yyyy-m-d-slug.php`.